openfoodfacts/openfoodfacts-server/docs/api/index.md

 - Production: <https://world.openfoodfacts.org>
 - Staging: <https://world.openfoodfacts.net>

-Consider using the [staging environment][staging_url] if you are not in a production scenario.
+Consider using the [staging environment](https://world.openfoodfacts.net) if you are not in a production scenario.

 While testing your applications, **make all API requests to the staging environment**.
 This way, we can ensure the product database is safe.

 ## Authentication

-- READ operations (getting info about a product, etc...) do not require authentication, although we recommend using a custom User-Agent if you're developing an application (to not risk being identified as a bot)
+- READ operations (getting info about a product, etc...) do not require authentication, although we _ask you to use a custom User-Agent_ to identify you if you're developing an application (to not risk being identified as a bot)

 - WRITE operations (Editing an Existing Product, Uploading images…) **require authentication**.
 We do this as another layer of protection against spam.